 Usually she is a very happy dog.
 She loves to run at the now-closed Clark School and she even loves Dog Beach, but she hates to be alone.
-When we leave the house she goes into fits of separation anxiety that are heart-wrenching.
+When we leave the house for important nearby chores she goes into fits of separation anxiety that are heart-wrenching.
 Just watch her freak out when I left for a mid-day meeting:

 Seeing that 15 minutes of emotional pain, I never want to cage her, but we must.
 Left out she’ll tear up the house and leave us “gifts”.
 So we cage her and have tired everything to calm her and have the cage be positive, without success.